Samuele Di Benedetto

-Samuele Di Benedetto (born 16 July 2005) is a German professional footballer who plays as a defensive midfielder for club VfB Stuttgart II.
+Samuele Di Benedetto (born 16 July 2005) is a German professional footballer who plays as a defensive midfielder for club Eintracht Braunschweig.

 Club career

 Di Benedetto is a youth product of TV Lindach, 1.
 FC Normannia Gmünd and 1.
 FC Heidenheim, before finishing his development with VfB Stuttgart.
 On 30 June 2022, he signed his first professional contract with VfB Stuttgart until 2026.
 He made his senior debut with VfB Stuttgart as a substitute in a 5–2 Bundesliga win over RB Leipzig on 27 January 2024.

+On 19 June 2026, Di Benedetto moved to Eintracht Braunschweig in 2.
+Bundesliga on a three-year contract.

 International career

 Born in Germany, Di Benedetto is of Italian descent and holds dual-citizenship.
 He is a youth international for Germany.